sunface/rust-by-practice/en/src/elegant-code-base.md

 [This blog series](https://os.phil-opp.com) creates a small operating system in the Rust programming language.
 Each post is a small tutorial and includes all needed code, so you can follow along if you like.
 The source code is also available in the corresponding [Github repository](https://github.com/phil-opp/blog_os).

+### 7. CodeCrafters.io: Build your own Git, Docker, SQLite, or Redis

+On [CodeCrafters](https://codecrafters.io/for/rust), you can recreate your favorite developer tools from scratch.
+It's a hands-on, minimally-guided approach to master Rust, while appreciating the internals and documentation of popular technology that we use every day.

+---

 **To be continued...**